-- Any other student(s) or witnesses who are able to provide additional information
+- Any other student(s) or witnesses who are able to provide additional information.

 - Brief description of the incident such as observations of the student’s behavior, information about the about the assignment, areas in which you think academic misconduct occurred.

-Documents in evidence
+Examples of documents in evidence

 - The student’s work.
 It is understandable that you might wish to provide copies, but if the quality of the paper, specific marks which do not reproduce well, or remains of attempts to alter a paper are essential to the case, originals may be necessary.

 - Original sources if the allegation involves plagiarism.

 - Annotated remarks including diagrams or marks to illustrate some point which may not be evident to the Conduct Officer.